 One of the victims, Afghan-born Haji Daoud Nabi, sought asylum in New Zealand in 1977.

-Some of those who survived the attack described efforts to frustrate the gunman.
-Survivor Ahmed Khan, who had dodged a bullet fired by the shooter, ran to a mosque to warn others.
+Survivor Ahmed Khan, after dodging a bullet fired by the shooter, ran to a mosque to warn others.

 Inside he found a friend bleeding – he had just been shot in his right arm.
 “I said to him ‘calm down the police is here now,” Khan recalled.
 “And then the gunman came through the window and shot him – when I was holding him – in the head.
 And he was dead.”

-In the video posted online by the shooter, he is greeted as he arrives at the first location, the Al Noor mosque, by a man who says “hello brother.”
-Less than a second later, the attacker raises his semi-automatic shotgun and fires his first round of bullets.
+In video of the attack posted online by the shooter, he is greeted as he arrives at the first location, the Al Noor mosque, by a man who says “hello brother.”
+Less than a second later, the attacker raises his semi-automatic shotgun and fires his first shots.

 Tarrant is an Australian citizen who had been living in the southern city of Dunedin, about 225 miles from Christchurch, Ardern said.
 He had traveled around the world and was in New Zealand sporadically, she added.

-Officials said that he had no criminal history in New Zealand or Australia and, as with the other two people detained in connection with the attack, had not drawn the attention of the intelligence community for extremist views.
+Officials said he had no criminal history in New Zealand or Australia and had not drawn the attention of the intelligence community for extremist views.

-In a chapter of Tarrant’s hate-filled manifesto he called for the assassination of Turkish President Recep Tayyip Erdogan, declaring “he must bleed his last.”
-State broadcaster TRT, citing Turkish authorities, said officials were investigating whether Tarrant was in the country “to carry out a terror attack and/ or an assassination.”
+In a chapter of Tarrant’s hate-filled manifesto, he called for the assassination of Turkish President Recep Tayyip Erdogan, declaring, “he must bleed his last.”
+Turkish state broadcaster TRT, citing Turkish authorities, said officials were investigating whether Tarrant was in the country “to carry out a terror attack and/or an assassination.”